CDMurr/Professional-Portfolio/README.md

 I used html and css to build this website, using media querries.

-Please let me know if there is any other information you would like form me.
+Please let me know if there is any other information you need from me.